leonardoalt/cav_2022_artifact/README.md

 2. `Machine Specification` describes the hardware and OS that were used for producing the results in this artifact.
 3. `Horn Solvers` briefly introduces the Horn solvers used by our experiments.
+4. `Available Commands` describes the shell scripts needed for reproducing the experiments inside the docker image.
-4. `Smoke Test` and `Bigger Smoke Test` describe how to test quickly whether the artifact works.
+5. `Smoke Test` and `Bigger Smoke Test` describe how to test quickly whether the artifact works.
-5. `Reproducing the Experiments of the Paper` gives the required details for reproduction.
+6. `Reproducing the Experiments of the Paper` gives the required details for reproduction.
-6. `Installation and Usage Outside the Docker Image` describes alternate ways of installation and running SolCMC.
+7. `Installation and Usage Outside the Docker Image` describes alternate ways of installation and running SolCMC.
-7. `Usage Beyond the Paper` shows examples of SolCMC being applied in the wild.
+8. `Usage Beyond the Paper` shows examples of SolCMC being applied in the wild.
-8. `Relevant Source Code` gives pointers to the implementation of the techniques.
+9. `Relevant Source Code` gives pointers to the implementation of the techniques.

 # Set Up